OCWC22/F25_CS4440/project_1/README.md

 **What We're Learning**: Parallel processing and scaling challenges

-**Implementation**: Divides file into chunks, creates multiple child processes to compress each chunk in parallel, then assembles results.
+**Implementation**: Loads entire file into memory, divides into chunks, creates multiple child processes to compress each chunk in parallel, then assembles results.

 **Key Features**:
-- File-based chunking for memory efficiency
+- Memory-based chunking for simplicity
 - Multiple process coordination
-- Temporary file management
+- Pipe-based result collection
 - Parallel compression with result merging

 **Why This Approach**: Explores parallel processing trade-offs and synchronization overhead.